gruntwork-io/docs/_docs-sources/foundations/accounts/index.md

 1. Automatically create a pull request to install a customizable account baseline after a new AWS account is created.
 1. Enable AWS account baselines to be kept up to date automatically using the [Automatic Updates component](../maintenance)

+TODO: Add a page on initial setup so that customers can fully set up Gruntwork Landing Zone (the GitHub Actions, applying CIS templates, etc.) on their own.